 How Does Impact Investing Work?

-Impact investing is usually done by large institutional investors and private foundations, though individual investors can do it as well.
+Impact investing is typically, but not always done by large institutional investors and private foundations, though individual investors can do it as well.
 These organizations invest in various areas, including affordable housing, clean water, and renewable energy.
 Impact investments in these areas can benefit both developed and emerging markets.

 The term “impact investing” is relatively new, but the concept of investing for both financial return and social good is not.
 Impact investing began in the early 1900s, as numerous philanthropists created private foundations to support their causes.

 The concept of impact investing has expanded to include a broader range of investors and investment vehicles.
-Impact investing is now practiced by individuals, foundations, endowments, pension funds, and other institutional investors.
+Impact investing may be practiced by individuals, foundations, endowments, pension funds, and other institutional investors.

 The growth of impact investing has been fueled by several factors, including the rise of social media and the increasing availability of data and analytics.
 Impact investing is also being driven by the growing awareness of businesses and investors’ role in solving social and environmental problems.
 Individual investors can take this new knowledge and consider index funds that focus on various causes.